 Museum of Contemporary Art

-In addition to Celle VIII (1998), the sculptures Quarantania (1947–53) and Fée Couturière (1963) will be on display, along with the print series He Disappeared into Complete Silence, which Bourgeois worked on for several decades (1947–2005).
+Bourgeois is maybe best known for her Cells, grand scale sculptural installations she started to make in the 90s.
+In addition to Celle VIII (1998), the sculptures Quarantania (1947–53) and Fée Couturière (1963) are on display, along with the print series He Disappeared into Complete Silence, which Bourgeois worked on for several decades (1947–2005).

-A recurring motif in Louise Bourgeois’s works was the relation between people and architecture.
-Celle VIII is part of a substantial series of installations from the 1990s where the artist explored her interest in the house as a symbolic space.
-The cells are large, cage-like constructions of glass or steel wire that contain various sculptures, objects, and textiles from her life.
+A recurring motif in Louise Bourgeois’ works was the relation between human beings and architecture.
+Celle VIII is part of a substantial series of installations from the 1990s, in which the artist explores the house as a symbolic space.
+The cells consist of large, cage-like structures made of glass or steel mesh, and contain sculptures, objects and textiles from her life.

-But Personages was also inspired by the skyscrapers of New York – indeed, Bourgeois worked on the series on the roof of Stuyvesant’s Folly, the high-rise building where she lived after moving from Paris to the “New World”.
-At the same time, Bourgeois started working on the print series He Disappeared into Complete Silence, which features thorn-like architectural structures and claustrophobic interiors.
+Architecture had been a source of inspiration for Bourgeois since the 1940s.
+Quarantania, from the Personages series, is one of her most widely discussed sculptures.
+The earliest works in the series were fashioned in wood and resembled American Indian totem poles, but the skyscrapers of New York were also an important influence.
+For her work on Personages, Bourgeois used the roof of Stuyvesant’s Folly, the large brownstone apartment building where she lived after moving from Paris to the «New World».
+At the same time, Bourgeois began working on her graphic series He Disappeared Into Complete Silence, featuring thorne-like architectural structures and claustrophobic interiors.

 A similar sculpture from the same time was displayed at Lucy Lippard’s famous “Eccentric Abstraction” exhibition in 1966.
 The exhibition paved the way for the Abject Art style and established Bourgeois as a feminist artist.